 Sustainable supply chains play a significant role in our sustainability practices.
-Our supply chain includes our property managers, and suppliers for various goods and services.
+Our supply chain includes our property managers and suppliers for various goods and services.
 We require our suppliers to comply with local government and legal requirements as a condition for being appointed as contractors and service providers.
-It is further reflected through guidelines on supply chain management provisions in our policies.
+It is further reflected through guidelines on supply chain management provisions (ABC, the Code, Data Privacy, Environment, Health and Safety, Human Rights and Ethics) in YTL Group's Corporate Statement.
 We are committed to doing business with other companies that share our values and beliefs.